Advanced search

 Very rare

-Severe hypersensitivity reactions, including facial, tongue and throat swelling, dyspnoea, tachycardia and hypotension (anaphylaxis, angioedema or severe shock)2.
+Severe hypersensitivity reactions.
+Symptoms could be facial, tongue and laryngeal swelling, dyspnoea, tachycardia, hypotension (anaphylaxis, angioedema or severe shock).

 Nervous System Disorders